tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 unrestricted value `Unrestricted a`.

-Admittedly, if exceptions need to be caught, it has to be done by the caller of `runIOL`, not from within `IOL`.
-In our experience, many applications need to catch exceptions in a few places only, and this becomes a modest price to pay.
+Admittedly, if exceptions need to be caught, it has to be done by the caller of `runIOL`, not from within `IOL` (since we didn't provide any `catchIOL` primitive above).
+In our experience, many applications need to catch exceptions in a few places only, so this is a modest price to pay.

 ## Summary

 Each the local and global references we create via the JNI is effectively a GC root for the Java GC.
 The JNI was designed with the assumption that programmers ensure that very few such roots are in flight at any one time.
+The R native interface and others make similar assumptions.
 In this post, we discussed the tension that arises between releasing early and frequently, and doing so safely without increasing the risk of use-after-free bugs.
 With linear types, we can get both.

 A competing approach that we haven't discussed is the lightweight monadic regions of